Central Arkansas Athletics

 Click here for the ABC's of Compliance

-The University of Central Arkansas is a fully accredited institution located in the growing community of Conway, Arkansas, population 58,000, just 30 minutes from Little Rock.
-The University is affiliated with NCAA Division I and competes in 17 varsity sports as a member of the Southland Conference.
+The University of Central Arkansas is a fully accredited institution located in the growing community of Conway, Arkansas, population 66,000, just 30 minutes from Little Rock.
+The University is affiliated with NCAA Division I and competes in 18 varsity sports as a member of the ASUN.

 Student-Athlete Handbook